Herbrant/HSCTF7-writups/forensics/n-95/README.md

 ## Solution

+The challenge gives you a partial QR code image which has to be recovered.
 Remove the three mattles of color (red, green, blue), fill the incomplete little black squares and add the 3 usual big squares in the 3 corners using Gimp or Photoshop.
 You'll obtain this:

 ![alt text](https://i.imgur.com/ZiqDHpS.png)